Salvador Sobral: 2016–2018: Excuse Me, Eurovision Song Contest and health issues

 Sobral could not perform in the first rehearsals because of a heart condition and an operation that forced him to rest ahead of the performance in the semi.
 His sister took over the role of singer during the first rehearsals.
 He won the final with 758 points, which under the current voting system represents the highest scoring winner in the history of the contest.

 In July 2017, he participated in the Super Bock Super Rock festival in Lisbon, fronting rock group Alexander Search, a project he shares with pianist Júlio Resende and other musicians – the band plays music inspired by the work by Portuguese poet Fernando Pessoa.

 In 23 April 2018 he received – along with his sister, Luísa Sobral – the Portuguese Order of Merit, both receiving the medals of Commanders (ComM).
 This honorific award was given by the Portuguese president himself, Marcelo Rebelo de Sousa.

 In May 2018, Sobral performed "Mano a mano" and his Eurovision winning song "Amar pelos dois" in the final of the Eurovision Song Contest 2018, held in Lisbon, alongside Brazilian musician Caetano Veloso.

 2019–present: Paris, Lisboa and BPM

 On 29 March 2019, his second studio album Paris, Lisboa (Paris, Lisbon) was released in 13 countries; he sings in 4 languages on it.

-In 2020, Sobral made a brief appearance in the Netflix film Eurovision Song Contest: The Story of Fire Saga, performing "Amar pelos dois" as a busker in Edinburgh.
-The song plays during a montage of the movie's main characters arriving in Edinburgh.

 On 28 May 2021, Sobral released his third solo album BPM.
 The album was later nominated for Best Engineered Album at the 22nd Latin Grammy Awards.

 Personal life

-Salvador Sobral is a fan of Chet Baker and Música popular brasileira singers including Caetano Veloso and Chico Buarque.
+Sobral is a fan of Chet Baker and Música popular brasileira singers including Caetano Veloso and Chico Buarque.
 He speaks six languages: Portuguese, Spanish, English, Catalan, French and some Italian.
 In 2019, he started to learn Swedish, as he is a fan of Swedish film-maker Ingmar Bergman.

 Sobral married Belgian actress Jenna Thiam in a small ceremony in Lisbon on 29 December 2018.
-He took his wife's surname, placing it before his own.
+They have one daughter.

+In March 2024, Sobral revealed he is intersex, since his body can't naturally produce the hormone testosterone.